School Uniforms in Japan

 Currently, blazers are a mainstream style choice.

 Indeed.
-There are a lot of choices for students nowadays.
-Some decide which school they would join by the design of uniforms.
+There are choices for students nowadays.
+Some students decide which school they would enter based on its school uniform design.

 Everyone can wear anything they want.